blairrorani/blairrorani-old/_posts/2014-07-31-how-a-protein-becomes-a-muscle.md

 ### Pictures

-Next up the illustrator and animator&nbsp;have used pictures to clarify all those&nbsp;words and numbers.
+Next up the illustrator and animator have used pictures to clarify all those words and numbers.
 Again, playing the video with your eyes closed vs. with the pictures makes a huge difference.
 It's not always clear what is being described by relying on verbal language alone.
 The pictures which are literal and figurative make this biological process a whole lot clearer and more engaging.
 I like the way the proteins are represented and the final tie in to the person's muscle getting bigger.
 I got a little bit lost with the fibres becoming part of the dumbbell being lifted, but science was never my favourite subject :)

 ## Wrap up

 So there you have it.
 A nice, quick breakdown of a very well produced animated explainer video.
 Hope that was helpful.

-Next,&nbsp;take a moment to think about the key&nbsp;business processes at your company.
-How could you use an explainer video to make some of&nbsp;them more interesting and clear, especially for new people?
+Next, take a moment to think about the key business processes at your company.
+How could you use an explainer video to make some of them more interesting and clear, especially for new people?